 Fuller Middle School (1995 - present), previously known as Framingham South High School (1958 - 1991), has served our community well for 60 years.
 The school has reached a point that it no longer meets today’s building codes, has structural deficiencies, inefficient and inoperable systems and does not adequately support our educational curriculum.

 The Massachusetts School Building Authority (MSBA), the state agency charged with overseeing and supporting school improvement projects, has visited the school and agrees.
-MSBA is completing a Feasibility Study which is their initial step in partnering with the City of Framingham to investigate these conditions and develop a cost effective, sustainable and educationally appropriate solution to the aging Fuller Middle School.
+The City of Framingham is completing a Feasibility Study which is the initial step in partnering with the MSBA to investigate these conditions and develop a cost effective, sustainable and educationally appropriate solution to the aging Fuller Middle School.

 A Framingham School Building Committee (SBC) was established in August 2016 and meets approximately every two weeks.
 The meetings are open to the public, posted and recorded.
 The meeting minutes and agendas for each meeting can be accessed HERE.

-For the past four months, the SBC and MSBA have been working to refine the building options.
-On Monday April 30, 2018, they selected the plan titled “Folded Hands” as the preferred design for the project.
+On Monday April 30, 2018, The SBC selected the plan titled “Folded Hands” as the preferred design for the project.
 By selecting the design on time, the building committee meets a milestone allowing for the City of Framingham to move forward and submit plans to the Massachusetts School Building Authority (MSBA).

 THE CHOSEN DESIGN